Get 44% Off. Only $8.33/mo

 Seriously, try focusing on getting back to your inner child.

-According to the Harvard Health, in the chart below, I’ve included the approximate calories that a 125 lbs, a 150 lbs, and a 185 lbs person would burn in one 30 minutes of doing each of these various cardio activities.
+According to Harvard Health, in the chart below I’ve included the approximate calories that a 125 lbs, a 150 lbs, and a 185 lbs person would burn in 30 minutes when doing each of these various cardio activities.

 Note: another post showed a 150 pound person would burn approximately 680 calories in an hour, or 340 calories in 30 minutes, on the stair climber.